nitinkc/nitinkc.github.io/_posts/microservices/2023-02-21-mapstruct-mapper-details.md

 | "tester" : 52.32 | "test" : "₹52.32" |

-## Explicit convesrion with Expressions
+## Explicit conversion with Expressions

+Converting a piece of data from one type to another

 #### defaultExpression